LanceMaverick/skybeard-2/README.md

 ```

 In this example the `myBeard` folder containts a `requirements.txt` for any additonal dependencies so they can be pipped, a `config.py` file for configuration of the beard and settings and the `__init__.py` which contains the class that that is the interface between the plug-in and skybeard.
-This interface class uses the mixin `skybeard.beards.BeardAsyncChatHandlerMixin` which handles the mounting of the plug-in, registering of commands etc, and also the `telepot.aio.helper.ChatHandler`.
+This interface class inherits from skybeard.beards.BeardChatHandler` which handles the mounting of the plug-in, registering of commands etc, and also the `telepot.aio.helper.ChatHandler`.

 The folder can also contain any other python modules and files that are needed for the plugin.